15 Columns

 \[ \Delta=\theta \frac{L}{2} \text { and } 2 P_x=2 P \theta \]

-Using the spring restoring force equation F=kΔ, then substituting in for Δ we have:
+Using the spring restoring force equation F = kΔ, then substituting in for Δ, results in

 \[ F=k \theta \frac{L}{2} \]

-If the spring restoring force is greater than the axial force, then we have a stable equilibrium.
+If the spring restoring force is greater than the axial force, then equilibrium is stable.

 \[ \begin{aligned} & F>P \\ & k \theta \frac{L}{2}>2 P \theta \end{aligned} \]